 While the oven is on, bake-off brussels sprouts or French fries to accompany the meal.

-Conclusion: Three Easy Bonnethead Shark Recipes
+Cook Up Any Of These Three Easy Bonnethead Shark Recipes

+When asked how to prepare a shark, the best cooking methods including grilling and broiling.
 Often the bonnethead shark is overlooked as a great meal.
 Make sure to purchase a fishing license for the state you will be fishing.
 If you plan to keep a bonnethead, make sure it is of legal size.
 Bonnethead sharks yield a substantial amount of meat, so one fish may be plenty to feed the whole family.
 For a delicious and quick meal, prepare any of these three recipes.